 I tried Googling private dining rooms in Seattle, but only Yelp filters helped.
 This was a start, but it was difficult to tell the size of the private dining rooms or if there was a fee.

-Best Seattle Restaurants With Private Rooms
+Seattle Restaurants with Private Rooms

 Percy & Co.

-The staff is easy to work with and is quick to respond to emails.
-I also found the bar minimum to be really reasonable compared to other places.
-I paid $600, but it was a weeknight during the off season.
-Prices rise to $1,000+ on the weekends.
+I hosted both my birthday part and a work event here.
+The staff is easy to work with and quick to respond to emails.
+I also found the bar minimum to be really reasonable compared to other places, especially if you book on a weekday.
+Plus, the southern food is good.
+The kale salad, fried chicken, and mac and cheese are a must.

 Brimmer & Heeltap